Information on this page will be updated periodically, so please check back often.

 Follow these recommendations and you might find that your hiking game improves over time!

-- Learn to hydrate yourself regularly – being dehydrated on the mountain will only make yourself weaker and more tired.
+- Learn to hydrate yourself regularly – being dehydrated on the mountain will only make yourself weaker and more tired – and you can end up cramping.
 So make a habit of drinking around 2 litres of water throughout each day.
 Drink slowly (don’t gulp it down) and enjoy the water!

 - Get that step count up – on a daily basis!
 Consider walking to work, or parking further away from your workplace and do the final leg of the journey on foot.
 Go for a walk on your lunch break.
 Or go for a walk after your evening meal every day leading up to the hike so that you’re used to being more active.
 Take the stairs instead of the lift.